 Staff members at Fairhaven School ensure that the day-to-day environment and operation of the school reflects the school’s educational philosophy; act as role models of successful adult behavior; facilitate student access to resources; and perform the administrative and maintenance tasks required to run the school and care for the school property.

 Successful staff members honor the choices of students even if they would not make those choices, and they trust the school’s peer-based judicial system to effectively resolve rule infractions.
 At Fairhaven School, students are in full control of how and when to pursue their interests and they determine the extent of staff involvement in their pursuits.
 Often, no staff involvement is required, while at other times staff may be called upon to support students as friends, facilitators, or mentors.

 Applicants must have a solid grasp of the school’s educational philosophy and practices and a strong commitment to them.
 Before applying, staff candidates should develop a thorough understanding of the school's philosophy and its hiring process by familiarizing themselves with the content on this website.
 The Staff Hiring Committee also recommends that candidates read materials published by Sudbury Valley School.

 A person interested in becoming a candidate for staff at Fairhaven School must contact the Staff Hiring Clerk and send a resume, cover letter and three references by mail or e-mail.
 One of these references must be from the candidate’s current or most recent place of employment.

-After the election, a special School Meeting known as the Slate Debates is held to determine how many days per week each staff member will be hired for the following year.
+A special School Meeting known as the Slate Debate is held to determine how many days per week each staff member will be hired for the following year.
 Staff are traditionally hired for 3-5 days per week, 7 hours per day.
 Some evening and weekend events are included in staff contracts.
 Those who receive a majority vote at Slates are offered a 1 year contract with terms approved by the School Meeting.